-In the Golden State, you need car insurance to drive.
+In California, car insurance is mandatory.
 There’s no way around it.
-California has plenty of rules, regulations, and policies unique to it.
+The Golden State has plenty of rules, regulations, and policies unique to it.
 Luckily, this article will break it all down for you.
-We’ll give you a run-down of how much insurance costs in California and which companies are best.
-You’ll also learn about the various car insurance laws and policies in the state.
+We’ll give you a run-down of how much car insurance costs in California and which companies are best.
+You’ll also learn about the state’s various laws and policies.

 Table of contents